 Almost every worker in Brunswick who is injured on the job is entitled to workers compensation benefits.
 Under workers compensation (or workers comp), all the costs of your injury are paid for.
 However, actually receiving those benefits, even though you are entitled to them as an employee, are not always so easy.
 For example; the insurance company providing the workers’ comp might try to pay out less than you really need.

 This can leave you with less than sufficient funds to cover your medical bills and other damages while you’re out of work and recovering.
-To protect yourself, it’s important to work with a Brunswick workers compensation lawyer after you’ve suffered a work injury.
+To protect yourself, it’s important to work with a Brunswick personal injury lawyer after you’ve suffered a work injury.

 Not all workers in Brunswick are covered by workers compensation insurance, but most should be.
 Your employer is the one who carries the workers’ compensation insurance, but when you make a claim, the insurer (not the employer) pays for it.